-One day in Milan is for sure not enought to explore the city, but you can still see and experience a lot.
+One day in Milan is for sure not enought to explore the city, but there are still many things to do in Milan to make you busy.
 Some knows Milan for the high fashion, some for shopping, others for football, EXPO or even food… Even though we have known Milan for all its stereotypes, this was our first time to be traveling there.
 We only spend a bit more than one day in Milan, but what we saw, was better than we excpected.

 Everyone needs a reasons for traveling somewhere and we we needed one for Milan as well.
 Spending a little bit more than one day in Milan had been on our radars for long, but we traveled there on MasterCard invitation.

 As users of MasterCard, we were invited to try-out their relatively new product Priceless cities.
 If you are an owner of the MasterCard, you can sign-in in the Priceless cities program for free and have different kind of advantages all around the world – lower prices for hotels, tickets for unique events, welcome drinks in restaurants and lots more.
 We did have a bit more than one day in Milan, but with the Priceless cities offers, we managed to enjoy it even a bit more.

 Because we are based in Slovenia, traveling to Milan is close – in fact we needed only 4,5 hours by car to reach it from Ljubljana.
 The closeness was great for a short weekend getaway.
 We actually spent only one day in Milan.